ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 + const { override, fixBabelImports, addLessLoader } = require('customize-cra');

 module.exports = override(
-  fixBabelImports('import', {
+  fixBabelImports('antd', {
-    libraryName: 'antd',
     libraryDirectory: 'es',
 -   style: 'css',
 +   style: true,
   }),
 + addLessLoader({
++   lessOptions: { // If you are using less-loader@5 please spread the lessOptions to options directly
 +     javascriptEnabled: true,
 +     modifyVars: { '@primary-color': '#1DA57A' },
++   },
 + }),
 );
 ```

-We use `modifyVars` option of [less-loader](https://github.com/webpack/less-loader#less-options) here, you can see a green button rendered on the page after rebooting the start server.
+We use `modifyVars` option of [less-loader](https://github.com/webpack/less-loader#less-options) here.
+If you see a green button rendered on the page after rebooting the server, then the configuration was successful.

+We have built-in dark theme and compact theme in antd, you can reference to [Use dark or compact theme](/docs/react/customize-theme#Use-dark-or-compact-theme).

 > You could also try [craco](https://github.com/sharegate/craco) and [craco-antd](https://github.com/FormAPI/craco-antd) to customize create-react-app webpack config same as customize-cra does.

+> Note: It is recommended to use the latest version of `less`, or a minimum version greater than `3.0.1`.

 ## Replace momentjs to Day.js